did-hack/didhack.xyz/_pages/information.md

 - The organizers will contact the winners to get shipment details.

 ### Presentations:
-- If you want to present your project then you must declare by _____ through ____.
+- If you want to present your project then you must declare by ***Midnight (PST) June 7, 2023*** through ____.
 Depending on the number of submissions we will decide the maximum time per presentation.
 As a general rule of thumb shoot for 3 minutes.
 - Presentations will be occur at: ______.
 - Your presentation can either be done live, or be a prerecorded video.